 BGE’s Tree and Vegetation Management Program is here to protect power lines from coming into conflict with the tress and branches.
 For preventive maintenance, BGE follows accepted utility clearance standards outlined in Maryland’s Tree Expert License Law and the A300 standards for pruning established by the American National Standards Institute.

-The Maryland Public Service Commission (PSC) has developed new regulations (RM 43) to govern how Maryland utilities manage their reliability efforts.
-BGE implements these regulations and customers can expect the following from our Tree and Vegetation Management Program:
+The Maryland Public Service Commission (PSC) has developed regulations to govern how Maryland utilities manage their reliability efforts.
+BGE implements these regulations and customers can expect the following: